nvim-pack/nvim-spectre/README.md

       cmd = "<cmd>lua require('spectre').change_options('hidden')<CR>",
       desc = "toggle search hidden"
     },
-    -- you can put your mapping here it only have normal }, find_engine = {
+    -- you can put your mapping here it only use normal mode }, find_engine = {
-    -- rg is map wiht finder_cmd
+    -- rg is map with finder_cmd
     ['rg'] = {
       cmd = "rg",
       -- default args